apache/spark/docs/running-on-mesos.md

 only makes sense if you run just one application at a time.
 You can cap the maximum number of cores using `conf.set("spark.cores.max", "10")` (for example).

+# Known issues
+- When using the "fine-grained" mode, make sure that your executors always leave 32 MB free on the slaves.
+Otherwise it can happen that your Spark job does not proceed anymore.
+Currently, Apache Mesos only offers resources if there are at least 32 MB memory allocatable.
+But as Spark allocates memory only for the executor and cpu only for tasks, it can happen on high slave memory usage that no new tasks will be started anymore.
+More details can be found in [MESOS-1688](https://issues.apache.org/jira/browse/MESOS-1688).
+Alternatively use the "coarse-gained" mode, which is not affected by this issue.

 # Running Alongside Hadoop